G.O (singer): 2010

 From 18 February 2010, G.O. along with his fellow member, Lee Joon took on the role of co-hosts (MCD Guys) for the music show M Countdown.

 To coincide with the 2010 FIFA World Cup, MTV Korea created a program called Idol United, where members of male idol groups formed a soccer team to compete against other soccer teams.
 The fourteen-member team consisted of members from U-KISS, ZE:A, F.Cuz, and D-NA (Dae Guk Nam Ah), with MBLAQ members being Seungho, Lee Joon and Mir.
 At the end of May, MBLAQ participated in GOMTV's Making the Artist, a small documentary on their life as artists.
 MBLAQ filmed a total of four episodes documenting their promotions for Y.

-Following their promotions for Y, MBLAQ were cast in the final series of M.Net's 'Celebrities Go to School'.[6]
+Following their promotions for Y, MBLAQ were cast in the final series of Mnet's Celebrities Go to School.[6]
 Their mentor for the show is actor Kim Soo-Ro.
 The show started airing in August 2010.

 MBLAQ have filmed a cameo in Rain's 2010 drama Fugitive, where filming took place at the Saitama JEFF Hall.[7]
 The members of MBLAQ have also made an appearance in Joon's drama Housewife Kim Kwan Ja's third Activity.